Paralympic Champion Turns to University of Utah Health for Pain Relief

 Davis turned to the University of Utah’s Orthopaedic Center and Stuart Willick, M.D., a sports medicine specialist.
 Willick had experience with athletes like Davis, having worked with numerous organizations such as the U.S. Ski and Snowboard Association, U.S. Speedskating, and the International Olympic and Paralympic medical committees.
 They began conservatively, using physical therapy and steroid injections to relieve the pain which allowed Davis to compete in the World Championships where she earned a silver medal in cycling.
 Although she succeeded, competing made her injury more obvious.
 “It was then I realized that I was injured past competition,” Davis said.
 Excruciating pain, numbness, and loss of function were now more prevalent than ever.
 Her road to finding a cure was not yet over.

-Willick recommended Brandon Lawrence, M.D.,an orthopaedic surgeon at the U. Lawrence fused discs C5 and C6, hoping this would once and for all cure the pain in her arm.
+Willick recommended Brandon Lawrence, M.D.,an orthopaedic surgeon at U of U Health.
+Lawrence fused discs C5 and C6, hoping this would once and for all cure the pain in her arm.
 The surgery went remarkably well, and Davis states, “I am stronger and faster than ever, I feel better than I ever have, and I am immensely thankful for the care provided by my fabulous surgeon, and Dr. Willick.”

 Remarkably, just ten months after surgery, Davis brought home three Gold Medals from the London 2012 Paralympic Games.

 She attributes her recovery and success to Willick and Lawrence and recalls her experiences in the hospital from months before, “I was on a first name basis with those in the hospital, and it became my home away from home.”
 After feeling like all was lost, Davis graciously thanks those who helped her recover and get back out on the road.
 “Yes, I’m an athlete, but firstly I’m a mother, and I’m thankful every day for the care I received to secure those privileges.”